 She had only taken a few steps back toward her office when there was an explosion that rocked the very ground she stood upon, and her coffee spilled from the cup.
 Stunned, she reeled into the wall.
 Her ears rang and the very air around her seemed to have disappeared, leaving a vacuum in its wake.
 Everywhere she looked, people were behaving oddly.
 She followed the general consensus of gazes and looked up fearfully, little by little.
 She saw the area where her office had been.
 There was nothing but fire; she could feel the heat from 93 floors and several blocks away.
 Dropping her purchases, she turned and ran, blindly, headed in the opposite direction.
 She passed other people who were still in raw shock, mesmerized by the billowing fire and flying debris, and murmuring to each other.
 Suddenly she could hear again, and the cacophony of noise burst upon her.
 She tripped and almost fell.

 To her screaming nerves, it seemed as though flashbulbs were imprinting the scenes in her mind.
 Blunted by the horror and surprise of it all, she finally slowed and looked back.
 Although she felt like she had been running for blocks, she was still not that far away.
 She could smell fire and fear and blood; looking back later, she realized that she had smelled death itself.
 She heard staccato noises like pumpkins smashing on the ground, and a woman standing next to her began to vomit.
 A man to her left whispered, “People, those are people.”
-She glanced at him, then back at the inferno, and she realized what that noise was.
+She glanced at him, then back at the inferno, and she too realized what that noise was.
 Everyone and everything around her started to become colorless and gray.
 She thought maybe she was dying or just starting to faint but then she looked down at herself and saw that it was dust.
 Dust and ashes.
-Sirens filled the air, mingled with the cries of people watching, and the screams of those who were frantically waving objects from the windows, death imminent against the eternal, limitless cerulean blue.
+Sirens filled the air, mingled with the cries of people watching, and the screams of those who were frantically waving objects from the windows, death imminent against the eternal, limitless blue sky.
 She blinked in disbelief.

 Hearing the sirens, thinking that perhaps the worst was over, and the universe was starting to right itself, she sank down on a curb.
 Her cross-shoulder purse was covered in dust, and she thought about calling her husband.
 They had not been speaking for about a week, another spat about money.
 Money or sex, that’s what she thought.
 That’s what married people fight about.
 The fucking online banking, she thought bitterly.
 Considering calling anyone, she bitterly and stubbornly told herself that she would not.